Tag Archives: 1990s scents

 I was once slapped, really hard, across the face, because a girl’s taste in perfume differed from my own.

-Yes, as this girl and I downed beers at the marriage after-party in a Yokohama Mexican restaurant, we quickly grew a fun and flirtatious rapport, and I remember us standing in the steaming cold outside, laughing and joking, as she smoked a cigarette, talked perfume and Texas, and her boyfriend wondered what she was getting up to.
-Excited about a project on perfume I was hoping to start, she was going to be the U.S correspondent: we would expand, we were going worldwide, baby.
+As this girl and I downed beers at the marriage after-party in a Yokohama Mexican restaurant, we quickly grew a fun and flirtatious rapport.
+And I remember us standing in the steaming cold outside, laughing and joking, as she smoked a cigarette, talked perfume and Texas; and her boyfriend started to wonder what she was getting up to.

 Image